Saketh-Chandra/My_ToDO/README.md

 # This is a ToDO website made with Django

-This a web application where a user can login and create the tasks, using the [Django](https://www.djangoproject.com/) web application framework
+This a web application where a user can login and create the tasks, this was built with the [Django](https://www.djangoproject.com/) web application framework

 A running instance of it can be found at " [https://my--todo.herokuapp.com/](https://my--todo.herokuapp.com/) ".